This website’s banner image shows part of Sandarmokh (photo Ivan Zheltyakov, August 2017)

 Ever since then commemorative markers have been appearing spontaneously in the cemetery: crosses, plaques bearing names, inscriptions on the gravestone monuments, and boards nailed to trees.

-In 1998 a monument to the Guardian Angel was unveiled (now being refurbished) was unveiled at the entrance to Sandormokh.
+In 1998 a monument to the Guardian Angel was unveiled at the entrance to Sandarmokh.
+It reads, “People, do not kill one another”.

 In 2003 a monument to the dead was erected on the initiative of the Spiritual Directorate for the Muslims of the Republic of Karelia.